Free Roaming Equids and Ecosystem Sustainability Network

 Why We Care

-As of March 1, 2020, the BLM estimated that there were 95,114 free-roaming equids in BLM-administered HMAs.
-This is more than three times the ecological balance.
-Not every HMA is affected adversely, but where there is an overabundance of free-roaming equids, they impact the overall health of the U.S. western public rangelands by degrading ecosystem functions and reducing the forage and water available for domestic and native wildlife species.
+As of March 1, 2021, the BLM estimated that there were 86,189 free-roaming equids in BLM-administered herd management areas (HMAs).
+This is considered to be three times more equids than the habitat can support.
+Not every HMA is affected adversely, but where there is an overabundance of free-roaming equids, they impact the overall health of the U.S. western public rangelands by degrading ecosystem functions and reducing the forage and water available for themselves, domestic livestock, and native wildlife species.